Multinational Division Central-South

 Multinational Division Central-South (MND-CS), created in September 2003, and supported by NATO, was a part of the Multinational Force Iraq.
 Headquartered in Camp Echo, it was under Polish command until October 2008, when the last of Poland's troops were withdrawn.
 The Polish contingent was its largest.
 Other participants included Armenia, Bosnia and Herzegovina, Bulgaria, Denmark, Kazakhstan, Latvia, Lithuania, Mongolia, Norway, Romania, El Salvador, Slovakia, Spain, Ukraine and the United States.
 As of December 2008, Armenian, Bosnian, Danish, Latvian, Kazakh, Lithuanian, Mongolian, Spanish and Slovakian forces had been fully withdrawn.

 The South Central zone (formerly the Upper South zone, also known as the Polish zone covered the area south of Baghdad: Al-Qādisiyyah Governorate, Karbala Governorate, Babil Governorate and the Wasit Governorate, all of which have been transferred to the Iraqi government.
+Al-Qādisiyyah Governorate was transferred to Iraqi control in July 2008.
 The region has a population of about 5 million spread over 65 632 km².
 Major cities in the area include Diwaniyah, Kut, Hillah, and Karbala and Najaf.

 The Najaf Governorate was passed back to American control in 2004, due to reduction in strength of the forces under Polish command; this reduced the zone to about 3 million of population spread over 28 655 km².
 On January 5, 2006, Polish troops handed over control of the central Babil province to U.S. troops.